-Software Update Cycle is captured as an 'Event' for Patch Management.
-If the event is missed due to client tasks being backed up / stale; the 'Event' is lost.
-If the Event is lost; the Patch Reports are not able to provide accurate 'IsInstalled=TRUE' or 'Reboot Required' data.
+Software Update Cycle data is captured as an 'Event' for Patch Management.
+If the event is missed due to client tasks being backed up or stale, then the 'Event' is lost.
+If the Event is lost, the Patch Reports are not able to provide accurate 'IsInstalled=TRUE' or 'Reboot Required' data.

-Found that utilizing scripting to execute the Software Update Cycle does not trigger the event, so the process does not gather the Event data.
+Utilizing scripting to execute the Software Update Cycle does not trigger the event, so the process does not gather the event data.
 This is not supported, for it is utilizing other solutions (Software Delivery or Task Jobs) to execute the Patch functions.
 Ensure that the process is completely owned by Patch Management.

 Review the following to see if the issue is present: